Are you considering adopting a pup? If so, browse this list to learn about the top seven dog breeds that shed the most hair.

 Great Pyrenees

-If you experience super harsh winters, the coat of the Great Pyrenees will become thicker than the Pyrenees living in mild winter conditions.
-It means that when summer arrives there will be heavier shedding.
+If you experience extremely harsh winters, the coat of the Great Pyrenees will become thicker than that of the Pyrenees living in mild winter conditions.

 Alaskan Malamute